nicholas-j96/get-more-diners/README.md

 ## Key Features Implementation

-### User Search and Filtering
+### Diner Search and Filtering
 The API supports comprehensive filtering of diners by:
 - Name (partial matching)
 - Seniority level
 - City and state
 - Dining interests (using PostgreSQL arrays)
+- Advanced search with multiple filters

 ### Campaign Management
 - Create campaigns with email or SMS types
-- Add/remove users from campaign lists
+- Add/remove diners from campaign lists
 - Track campaign recipients and their status
-- View communication history per user
+- View communication history per diner

 ### Authentication
 - JWT-based authentication for restaurants